The Ins and The Outs

-“Reality is, if building owners sit down with Real Estate, and Real Estate says, ‘Look, I’ve got all these people looking for apartments, and you have what I need,’ it’s Business 101, basic math,” added Phillip.
+“Reality is, if building owners sit down with Real Estate, and Real Estate says, ‘Look, I’ve got all these people looking for apartments, and you have what I need,’ it’s Business 101, basic math,” Phillip says.

-In discussing with people like Phillip the wave of economic interest that has swept over Franklin Avenue, an attitudinal divide begins to emerge.
+In discussing the wave of economic interest that has swept over Franklin Avenue with people like Phillip, an attitudinal divide begins to emerge.
 Some think it doesn’t have to be so cutthroat and profit-driven; others say, “Maybe it doesn’t, but it is, so get smart.”

 Of the impression that exists among some blacks and Latinos that “the Jews” are out to get them, Phillip, whose business partner is Jewish, shakes his head: “They want to make it like that.
 But it’s the wrong idea,” he says.
 “It’s totally the wrong idea…No one’s out to get anyone.
 They’re out to get their money.
 That’s what they’re out to get.
 This is America.
 America was built like that.”